qandeelasim13/URDU-OCR-PROJECT-CODE-SAVIOURS-SI-2026-QANDEEL-ASIM/README.md

 ## Week 3: Dataset Expansion + PyTorch Dataset Class & DataLoader

 ### Objective
-This week focused on confirming the dataset has grown past the 200-image target, cleaning up data-quality issues discovered along the way, and building the PyTorch data pipeline (`Dataset` + `DataLoader`) that Week 4's model training will run on top of.
+This week focused on confirming the dataset has grown past the 200-image target, cleaning up data-quality issues discovered along the way, and building the PyTorch data pipeline (`Dataset` + `DataLoader`) that Week 4's model training ran on top of.

 ### What Was Done
 1. Verified the dataset against the 200-image requirement by counting `labels.csv` directly — **248 images**, well past the target.